dsccommunity/SqlServerDsc/README.md

 ### xSQLServerMemory

-This resource set the min server memory and max server memory configuration option.
+This resource sets the minimum server memory and maximum server memory configuration option.
-The default setting for min server memory is 0, and the default setting for max server memory is 2147483647 MB.
+That means it sets the minimum and the maximum amount of memory, in MB, in the buffer pool used by the instance of SQL Server The default setting for minimum server memory is 0, and the default setting for maximum server memory is 2147483647 MB.
-Read more about  min server memory and max server memory in this article [Server Memory Server Configuration Options](https://msdn.microsoft.com/en-us/library/ms178067.aspx).
+Read more about minimum server memory and maximum server memory in this article [Server Memory Server Configuration Options](https://msdn.microsoft.com/en-us/library/ms178067.aspx).

-#### Formula for dynamically allocating max memory
+#### Formula for dynamically allocating maximum memory

+* The dynamic maximum memory (in MB) is calculate with this formula:
-* SQL Max Memory = TotalPhyMem - (NumOfSQLThreads x ThreadStackSize) - (1GB x CEILING(NumOfCores/4)) - OS Reserved.
+SQL Max Memory = TotalPhysicalMemory - (NumOfSQLThreads x ThreadStackSize) - (1024 x CEILING(NumOfCores/4)) - OSReservedMemory.
-* NumOfSQLThreads = 256 + (NumOfCores - 4) x 8 (If NumOfCores > 4, else NumOfSQLThreads = 0).
-* ThreadStackSize = 1MB on x86 or 2MB on x64 or 4 MB on 64-bit (IA64).
-* OS Reserved = 20% of total ram for under if system has 15GB.
-12.5% for over 20GB.
+* **NumOfSQLThreads**
+* If the number of cores is less than and equal to 4, the number of Sql threads is the number of cores minus 4 multiply by 8, plus 256.
+* If the number of cores is greater than 4, the number of Sql threads is equal to 0.
+* **ThreadStackSize**
+* If the architecture of windows server is x86, the size of thread stack is 1MB.
+* If the architecture of windows server is x64, the size of thread stack is 2MB.
+* If the architecture of windows server is IA64, the size of thread stack is 4MB.
+* **OSReservedMemory**
+* If the total physical memory is under 20 GB, the percentage of reserved memory for OS is 20% of total physical memory.
+* If the total physical memory is upper 20 GB, the percentage of reserved memory for OS is 12.5% of total physical memory.

 #### Requirements